 Risk treatment

-Whether or not each risk needs to be treated depends upon the risk appetite you defined in section 4.1 of the ISO/IEC 27001 standard (Understanding of the organization and its context).
+Whether or not each risk needs to be treated depends upon the risk appetite you defined in section 4.1 of the ISO/IEC 27001 standard (Understanding of the organisation and its context).

 For those risks that do need treatment there are three main options: